For some DETOX can be a scary word.

 - The environment in our workplace

-Today, I do not think that a detox is scary anymore.
-I think it is imperative that we follow a detox to the best of our ability at least once or twice a year.
+Today, I don’t think that a detox is scary anymore.
+I think it’s imperative for our health at least once or twice a year.

 Even being gluten-free, one should still complete a detox.
 Yes, you have taken out gluten which is toxic to our bodies, especially if you have Celiac Disease or gluten-intolerance.
 Yet, even on a GF diet, you’re most likely consuming other toxins within the foods you’re still eating, as well as have environmental toxins around.

 Following a detox helps you clearly think about all the food you eat.
 It can bring awareness of how you’ve been eating and the habits you’ve formed over the years – good or bad.
 But overall, it allows you to really stop and think about your food consumption, and become mindful of your choices moving forward.

 Following a detox can also pinpoint other allergies or intolerances you may not have been aware of previously, even if you are already gluten-free.
 Eliminating certain foods for a period of time, then slowly re-introducing them, is key to see how you feel.
 This helps show which foods may be causing issues and need to be cut out for a while to benefit your health.